Below are the tour details. On this page you can find specific information about this tour.

 Southern Japan Experience

-One of Japan’s greatest attractions is its blend of the modern and the traditional.
+One of Japan’s greatest attractions is its blend of modern and traditional.
 On this 12-day trip, you’ll veer off the main island of Honshu and travel to the less-touristed southwest.
-Discover revived art on the island of Naoshima, wander the castle in Matsuyama and spend a night in a tranquil homestay in the village of Usuki.
-Steam away your worries in the onsens in Beppu and be treated to a night in the volcanic Mt Aso, staying right in the middle of a caldera in a traditional Japanese inn surrounded by rice terraces.
-Remind yourself of the sobering history of Nagasaki and end it all back where it began – in thriving Osaka.
-This adventure is the ultimate combination of modern art, bullet trains, countryside villages, traditional inns, delicious feasts and onsens, surrounded by impressive views of rice terraces, volcano craters and grasslands.
+Discover renowned contemporary art on Naoshima Island, wander through Matsuyama Castle and spend a night in a homestay in the village of Usuki.
+Steam away your worries in Beppu’s onsens and spend a night in the volcanic Mt Aso, staying in a traditional inn right in the middle of a caldera.
+Hear about Nagasaki’s sobering history firsthand from a survivor, then end your journey back in thriving Osaka.
+This adventure is the ultimate combination of modern art, bullet trains, countryside villages, delicious feasts and onsens.
 If you’re looking for a new side of Japan – head to the south!

 IMPORTANT INFORMATION